rossdrew/emuRox/README.md

  - [JParams toStringTester](https://github.com/jparams/to-string-tester) for `toString` testing but it didn't seem to work very well, I filed an [issue](https://github.com/jparams/to-string-tester/issues/1) but the project has since been archived.
  - [JUnit QuickTheories](https://github.com/ncredinburgh/QuickTheories) for property based testing but it's much more verbose for no added benefit over [junit-quickcheck](https://www.google.co.uk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjq4-PF-aPSAhWHDsAKHV17BCIQFggaMAA&url=https%3A%2F%2Fgithub.com%2Fpholser%2Fjunit-quickcheck&usg=AFQjCNE37M0yEi68OG8Hr7y1MDoJwcLOaQ&sig2=AUpnbmKM5Sk9efhw1r-bKw&bvm=bv.147448319,d.d2s)
  - [Spockito](https://github.com/tools4j/spockito) to give the ability to unroll [JUnit](http://junit.org/junit4/) [Theories](http://junit.org/junit4/javadoc/4.12/org/junit/experimental/theories/Theories.html) like in [Spock](http://spockframework.org/) data-driven tests but I'm not a big fan of the syntax and attaches `@DataPoint`s to the methods.
 It would be great for adding data-driven tests if you were limited to [JUnit](http://junit.org/junit4/), however
+ - [Kotlin](https://kotlinlang.org/) for testing and various testing frameworks like [Spek](https://github.com/spekframework/spek) and [kotlintest](https://github.com/kotlintest/kotlintest) but it offers nothing I don't already have, property/data-driven/theory testing is pretty ugly and/or weak.

 #### Branches